benjojo/dive-into-dos/README.md

 These are the tools that I wrote as a part of my talk, These are not fully intended to be used, however you can happily take bits from them if you need them as long as you respect the licence.

+It's worth mentioning that none of this code should be considered that great, it's mostly been written in a rush to get the talk done.

 ### BenX86

 I don't know why you would want this, but the program is designed to interact with webui to pull code down, and then submit new subtasks to be completed, it does this by using a very bad x86 emulator to find date/time variations in the code path.